Dimitri Diatchenko: Animal cruelty charge

 In 2015, Diatchenko pleaded no contest to animal cruelty after allegedly cooking and eating his ex-girlfriend's pet rabbit.
 He was sentenced to three years probation and ordered to perform sixty days of community labor and undergo forty-eight hours of counselling.

 Death

-Diatchenko died in his home in Daytona Beach, Florida, on April 21, 2020, ten days after his 52nd birthday.
+Diatchenko died in his home in Daytona Beach, Florida, on April 21, 2020, aged 52.
 He was discovered two days later after a wellness check initiated by concerned relatives.
 According to Diatchenko's agent, the death appeared to be a heart attack or complications from an electric shock Diatchenko had sustained at work a week before his death.
 An autopsy later revealed that there was a large amount of fentanyl and Valium in his system and the medical examiner listed the official cause of death as an accidental overdose of prescription drugs.